2016 Rush To Gold Bridge

 What is the “Rush to ‘Gold Bridge’”?

 The route book, for the gravel set, will have relatively detailed instructions until we hit the beginning of each gravel road.
 Part of the adventure is that we’re all exploring this for the first time together!
 Detailed maps will be carried, along with GPS, and we’ve scoured all our sources to ensure the roads are classic-car appropriate.
 We should note, however, that you’re very likely to encounter dust, washboard and mildly ‘rough’ sections.
 The key is to simply slow down and drive to the conditions of the road.
+At some point we’ll all stop for an exhaust system repair (seriously, it’s tradition on this event) and then laugh and continue on.
 For the tarmac portion of the route book, we’re snipping and combining sections from the last seven years of CCA adventures.
 There are some new, never-before-tried roads, in which case you’ll get the best instructions we can offer.
 A sense of humour, and adventure, is expected of all our entrants.
 This is, after-all, a $100 adventure…not our usual $600 fully-catered experience!

 The Hagerty Fall Classic Adventure is open to sport, touring and classic cars from 1989 and earlier.
 Sorry, no motorcycles on this event.
 We have been known to accept a truck or two, and even a couple of ‘retro cars’ made after 1989.
 If you think you’ve got a unique vehicle that should qualify, simply send us an entry form or contact us, we’ll see if we think it fits with the group.
 Vehicles, purchased from Craigslist specifically for this event, are accepted regardless of year…but only if you show us the ad listing an asking price of $500 or less!